aejalov/Aeypubli/README.md

 ## Sources

 * The information provided is based on the following sources:
 	+ "Ancient Egyptian Tunic".
-Egyptian Museum. <https://www.egyptianmuseum.gov.eg/en/collections/ancient-egyptian-tunic>
-	+ "The Tarkhan Dress: The Oldest Known Dress in the World".
-Ancient History Encyclopedia. <https://www.ancient.eu/article/1021/the-tarkhan-dress-the-oldest-known-dress-in-the-/>
-	+ "The Oldest Dress in the World".
-The Metropolitan Museum of Art. <https://www.metmuseum.org/blogs/now-at-the-met/2016/tarkhan-dress>
+Egyptian Museum. in the World".
+Ancient History Encyclopedia.
+"The Oldest Dress in the World".
+The Metropolitan Museum of Art.
-	+ "The Tarkhan Dress: The Oldest Known Dress in the World".
-The British Museum. <https://www.britishmuseum.org/collection/object/Y_EA63494>
-	+ "The Tarkhan Dress: The Oldest Known Dress in the World".
-The University of Manchester. <https://www.manchester.ac.uk/discover/news/the-tarkhan-dress-the-oldest-known-dress-in-the-world/>